-We Are Not Numbers was founded in early 2015, "conceived" by American journalist Pam Bailey and brought to fruition with the support of Ramy Abdu, president of the Euro-Mediterranean Human Rights Monitor.
-The project launched under the umbrella of Euro-Med, which provided significant logistical support; today, its Gaza "home" is the El-Wedad Society for Community Rehabilitation.
+We Are Not Numbers was founded in early 2015, "conceived" by American journalist Pam Bailey and brought to fruition with the support of Ramy Abdu, board chair for the Euro-Mediterranean Human Rights Monitor.
+The project launched under the umbrella of Euro-Med, which provided significant logistical support; today, our fiscal sponsor is Nonviolence International.

 You can read more about how We Are Not Numbers began in these two essays: